GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/translating-block-content-in-a-post-to-a-different-language/en.md

 - `core/preformatted`
 - `core/embed`

 Notice that every text property will have its corresponding regex pattern.
-In order to support more blocks, you must provide their corresponding regex pattern.i
+In order to support more blocks, you must provide their corresponding regex pattern.

 ```graphql
 query InitializeEmptyVariables {